jimbobbennett/jims-blog/blog/content/blogs/auto-posting-to-dev-to/index.md

 GitHub actions is GitHubs CI/CD solution.
 CI is continuous integration, meaning every time code changes, your code can be built and tested.
 CD is continuous deployment, so once code is tested it can be deployed automatically.

-Essentialy you can specify code that is run whenever someone checks in any changes, merges a branch or PR, or raises issues, creates PRs, any task really that you can do in GitHub.
+Essentially you can specify code that is run whenever someone checks in any changes, merges a branch or PR, or raises issues, creates PRs, any task really that you can do in GitHub.
 GitHub manages spinning up a VM to run everything, all you have to do is write your action, and pay (obviously - the best things in life are not always free).

-GitHub actions are deined using YAML inside your repository (in a `.github\workflows` folder), and you can call out to *actions* that do things, such as checking out code, tagging, running scripts, anything you need.
+GitHub actions are defined using YAML inside your repository (in a `.github\workflows` folder), and you can call out to *actions* that do things, such as checking out code, tagging, running scripts, anything you need.
 You can also build custom actions.

 ## Custom actions